 Local Restaurants, Diners and Cafes

 There is always good food to be found when traveling, and St. Lawrence County has its share.
-Potsdam has an abundance of restaurants from American food to ethnic favorites such as Chinese, Italian, Mexican, Thai and Moroccan.
+Potsdam has an abundance of restaurants from American food to ethnic favorites such as Chinese, Italian, Mexican, and Thai.
 Some of the best Italian restaurants can be found in Massena, and many Canadians make the trek across the bridge for dinner.
 In Ogdensburg you can find restaurants along the St. Lawrence that not only serve spectacular food, but the views at sunset are breathtaking.
 Of course pretty much each community has a great American small town diner, with home cooked specialties and desserts.
 So after a long day’s hike, paddle, or round of golf, head out for a great meal at one of St. Lawrence County's many dining options.

-Regional Wine and Local Craft Beverages
+Regional Beer, Wine and Local Craft Beverages

 St. Lawrence County has a popular wine scene and a growing craft beverage scene.
 As more new breweries, wineries and distilleries continue to pop up, keep your palettes peeled for the next tasty brew!